Measuring frailty in the elderly: an indicator based on a super-classifier: Construction and use of the frailty indicator

 To calculate $c_j$ for each outcome $j$, with $j=1,\dots,6$, we begin from a sequence of 500 values between 0 and 1.
-Then, we estimate the probability of developing the adverse event $j$ for the first subgroup of the estimation set.
-Using each value of the sequence as a cut-off to dichotomise the probability of developing the adverse event $j$, we choose as the cut-off for the first group $c_{j_1}$ the value that maximize the sensitivity and specificity of the classification rule.
+Then, we estimate the probability of developing the $j$ adverse event for the first subgroup of the estimation set.
+Using each value of the sequence as a cut-off to dichotomise the probability of developing the $j$ adverse event, we choose $c_{j_1}$ as the cut-off for the first group, as the value that maximises the sensitivity and specificity of the classification rule.
 We repeat the procedure for all ten groups and we use the average of $c_{j_1},\dots,c_{j_{10}}$ to obtain a final value for $c_j$.
-For the calculation of $\alpha_j$ and $\gamma_j$, we proceed similarly: using $c_j$ as the threshold to dichotomise the probability of developing the adverse event $j$, for each subgroup of the estimation set we calculate the sensitivity and specificity.
-We then use the average of the ten sensitivity and specificity to calculate $sens_j$ and $spec_j$ respectively, which we substitute into Equation (\ref{eq.10}) to determine $\alpha_j$ and $\gamma_j$.
+For the calculation of $\alpha_j$ and $\gamma_j$, we proceed similarly: using $c_j$ as the threshold to dichotomise the probability of developing the $j$ adverse event, for each subgroup of the estimation set we calculate the sensitivity and specificity.
+We then use the average of the 10 sensitivities and specificities to calculate $sens_j$ and $spec_j$ respectively, which we substitute into Equation (\ref{eq.10}) to determine $\alpha_j$ and $\gamma_j$.
 The estimated parameters are reported in Table \ref{tab:parameters}.
-We can observe that the estimated models overall show good predictive capabilities, except for the one for the prediction of hospitalization and disability, which show the lowest values in terms of AUC.
-This may be due to the selection of the determinants; in fact, as previously mentioned, these are among the outcomes that have the fewest explanatory variables, while hospitalisation is a condition that may result from various factors not directly related to frailty.
+We observe that the estimated models overall show good predictive capabilities, except for the ones employed for the prediction of hospitalisation and disability, which show the lowest values in terms of AUC.
+This may be due to the selection of the determinants.
+Disability is among the outcomes with the fewest explanatory variables, while hospitalisation is a condition that may result from various factors not directly related to frailty.